WDBZ: History

 On January 17, 1990, the station's format changed to a simulcast of sister country station WUBE-FM.
 The station held on to the WDJO call letters to keep them from going to another broadcaster who may have wanted to do an FM oldies format.
 (An FM oldies station did emerge that month as WGRR.)
 The WUBE call letters appeared on 1230 AM for the first time in almost ten years on March 16, 1990.
 During this time, the station aired a few seasons of Cincinnati Cyclones hockey and some other weekend sports programming separate from the FM.
-In 1991, American Media sold the stations to National Radio Partners, which eventually changed its name to Chancellor Media and was later known as AMFM Inc. AMFM eventually merged with Clear Channel in 2000.
+In 1991, American Media sold the stations to National Radio Partners, which eventually changed its name to Chancellor Media and was later known as AMFM Inc. AMFM eventually merged with Clear Channel Communications in 2000.

-On December 29, 1994, 1230 AM became All-Sports as "The Score."
-It swapped programming with sister station WKYN 1160 (which later became WBOB) on March 25, 1996.
-(Despite the move, some Bengals play-by-play aired on 1230 at that time, as WUBE & WUBE-FM were the official flagship stations of the Bengals from 1997-1999.)
-After the move, WUBE aired a "modern standards"-based music format called "Retro Radio", but in January 1998, this was dropped in favor of returning to sports, simulcasting some programs with WBOB to make up for individual signal deficiencies on both stations.
+On December 29, 1994, 1230 AM became all-sports as "The Score".
+It swapped programming with sister station WKYN on March 25, 1996.
+(Despite the move, some Cincinnati Bengals play-by-play aired on 1230 at that time, as WUBE and WUBE-FM were the official flagship stations of the Bengals from 1997 to 1999.)
+After the move, WUBE aired a "modern standards"-based music format called "Retro Radio", but in January 1998, this was dropped in favor of returning to sports, simulcasting some programs with WBOB (the former WKYN) to make up for individual signal deficiencies on both stations.
 The stronger 1160 AM was known as "BOB", while 1230 AM was known as "BOB 2", in a vein similar to ESPN and ESPN2 cable networks.
 The station was sold to Blue Chip Broadcasting in 2000 as part of the AMFM/Clear Channel merger, while WBOB was sold to Salem Communications.
 In addition, sister WUBE-FM was sold to Infinity Broadcasting.
 Blue Chip then launched the "Buzz" format consisting of urban talk programs on August 23, 2000, and the call letters WDBZ were adopted at the same time.
 The format was changed to "Community and Inspiration" - a mix of talk and gospel music - in late 2008.
 The "Buzz" moniker was later dropped in favor of identifying using the WDBZ call letters.
-After a long LMA, Radio One took official ownership of WDBZ in 2007.
+After a long local marketing agreement, Radio One took official ownership of WDBZ in 2007.

-On December 4, 2015, WDBZ changed their format from talk to gospel, branded as "Praise 1230".
+On December 4, 2015, WDBZ changed its format from talk to gospel, branded as "Praise 1230".

 On January 5, 2017, WDBZ adopted sister WOSL's urban oldies format and rebranded as "Soul 101.5" (in reference to translator W268CM (101.5 FM)); concurrently, WOSL shifted to urban AC).
 With the change, Tom Joyner would move back to WDBZ to host mornings (as WOSL added Russ Parr in that timeslot), while WOSL midday personality Emanuel Livington was added for the same daypart on WDBZ, and Fredd E. Redd was added for afternoon drive.

-On May 13, 2019, WDBZ changed their format back to urban talk, branded as "The Buzz".
+On May 13, 2019, WDBZ changed its format back to urban talk and returned to the "Buzz" branding.